top of page

 Performed and adapted by Claire Louise Amias

-Haunted Shadows launched at Grimfest at the Old Red Lion Theatre, and transfers to The White Bear in Kennington from 28 January to 8 February 2025, at 7.30pm.
+Haunted Shadows launched at Grimfest at the Old Red Lion Theatre, and transferred to The White Bear in Kennington from 28 January to 8 February 2025.

 ★★★★ West End Best Friend